 Again, you can blog about almost anything as long as you are sincerely interested in that topic.

 AND let’s not forget this: Make it about your reader.
 You need to keep the reader in mind by solving their problems!
-Your blog posts should provide value by doing just ONE of the following (you don’t necessary need all):
+After all, your blog wouldn’t succeed if your readers aren’t engaged.
+Your blog posts should provide value by doing just ONE of the following (you don’t necessarily need all):

 - Inspiring or motivating